-This year, we’ve added some new lines from Ohio, including sheep with parentage from Lisa Rodenfels’ famous and now-dispersed Somerhill flock.
+Last year, we added some new lines from Ohio, including sheep with parentage from Lisa Rodenfels’ famous and now-dispersed Somerhill flock.
 These sheep epitomize my conformation goals for the flock, and Lisa has been a valuable mentor to me as I start my BFL journey.
 We purchased additional ewes from BlueLand Farm in Maryland, from Sharon and Bill O’Donnell in Ohio, from Bernhardt Family Farm in Ohio, and from Anne Bisdorf at Wool’n’Wood farm.

 The Border Leicester shares a strong roman nose and pert ears with its cousin breed, the Bluefaced Leicester.
 More compact and solid in build, the Border Leicester has a stronger meat production air about it.
 Unfortunately, because it doesn’t provide the same dramatic frame and lambing percentage improvements that the Bluefaced Leicester does, the Border Leicester has fallen out of favor as a crossing sire for creating ewes.
 Wool enthusiasts enjoy the glossy curls of a good Border Leicester fleece, however, and the breed grows economically in the pastures of the North.
 Border Leicesters are reliable, hardy, pleasant sheep with sweet personalities.

 I appreciate that the Border Leicester is less exaggerated in character and has a less delicate appearance.
 Hardier, more versatile and able to produce more wool and heftier lambs, the Border Leicester is a fantastic homestead flock animal.
 While the wool is slightly coarser, it is also much more abundant and beautifully glossy.
 Border Leicester wool wants to be a sweater or other outerwear garment.
 I am very fortunate to have been able to purchase some of the best stock available from a shepherd who raised Borders for 40 years.

 Our Border Sources